+- Suspension bridges

-- Suspension bridges Beams, pre-stressed bridges
+- Beams, pre-stressed bridges

 - Arch bridges

 - Cable-stayed bridges

+- Tied-arch bridges.

-the loads supported by the bridge travel through the different parts of the bridge to the foundations.
+For each of these forms, you will develop an understanding of how the loads supported by the bridge travel through the different parts of the bridge to the foundations.

 The course is designed for a general audience.
 No engineering background is needed.
-And the teaching develop an understanding of how consists of lectures, which focus on social and symbolic aspects, structural studies which focus on the scientific aspect and online questions.
+And the teaching consists of lectures, which focus on social and symbolic aspects, structural studies which focus on the scientific aspect and online questions.